lilpug/ASP.NET-Core-Impersonation/README.md

 Note: if the is_enabled flag is set to false it will not attempt to run the impersonation with the credentials supplied.

 ## Middleware Function
-The middleware function allows you to impersonate a different user when you run a particular function in ASP.Net Core.
+The middleware function allows you to impersonate a different user when you run a supplied function in ASP.Net Core.

-The main purpose of the function is to help with loading possible configuration and caching functions in the Startup.cs file without having to create a middleware plugin to try and achieve this. using a middleware plugin to try and load a one time configuration or cache fucntionality is not really ideal as its only when the first request comes through the pipeline will the call be wrapped in an impersonation level.
-This would also mean you need to wrap the middleware in a static flag to determine if its already been run once and to ignore it in all future requests.
+The main purpose of the function is to help with loading possible configuration and caching functions in the Startup.cs file without having to create a middleware plugin to try and achieve this. using a middleware plugin to try and load a onetime configuration or cache functionality is not ideal as its only when the first request comes through the pipeline will the call be wrapped in an impersonation level.
+This would also mean you need to wrap the middleware in a static flag to determine if it’s already been run once and to ignore it in all future requests.

 ### Getting Started
 Download and reference the release DLL file in your project.